weaviate/weaviate-io/developers/weaviate/current/index.md

 # Features

-Weaviate makes it easy to use state-of-the-art AI models while giving providing the scalability, ease of use, safety and cost-effectiveness of a purpose-built vector database.
+Weaviate makes it easy to use state-of-the-art AI models while providing the scalability, ease of use, safety and cost-effectiveness of a purpose-built vector database.
 Most notably:

 * **Fast queries**<br>
    Weaviate typically performs nearest neighbor (NN) searches of millions of objects in considerably less than 100ms.
 You can find more information on our [benchmark](./benchmarks/) page.